 You will then finish your day at your accommodation in Akureyri.

 Today you will start heading southwest, towards even more incredible sights of Iceland.
 Your day will begin by leaving Akureyri.
+On your way, you will make a stop at the cosy Kaffi Ku, where you can grab a bite or drink as you take in the gorgeous surroundings.

 Your first stop will be Hauganes.
 This country town is situated in the magical fjord of Eyjafjörður and has a tiny population of around 140.
 During your stop here, you can take a walk around the town and take in some of the sights of Icelandic country life.
 You could also choose to add some extra adventure.